firepear/petrel/README.md

 have a function named `startsWith` which returns words from a list that begin with a given letter, we could call

-`s.Register("match", startsWith)`
+`s.Register("matches", startsWith)`

-And now `s` knows how to respond to clients that send `match` requests.
-As you can see, `Handler`s do not need to be exported, so long as they are in the package where the `server` is instantiated.
+And now `s` knows how to respond to clients that send `matches` requests.
+As you can see, `Handler`s do not need to be exported (so long as they are in the package where the `server` is instantiated), and the request which causes a `Handler` to be called has no relation to its actual name.

 A `Handler` has the signature